knative/specs/test-plan/eventing/trigger-lifecycle-conformance.md

 # Testing Trigger Lifecycle Conformance:

 We are going to be testing the previous paragraphs coming from the Knative Eventing Spec.
 To do this we will be creating a Trigger, checking its immutable properties, checking its Ready status and then creating a Broker that is referenced by it.
+We will be checking the Trigger ref URIs to be created in the status, to see if the associated resources are been resolved.
 Because this is a Control Plane test, we are not going to be sending Events to these components.

 You can find the resources for running these tests inside the [control-plane/trigger-lifecycle/](control-plane/broker-lifecycle/) directory.
 - A [Trigger resource](control-plane/trigger-lifecycle/1-trigger.yaml)